justusthane/justusthane.github.io/craft/right-to-roam-rucksack/index.md

 - Thread.
 I used a heavy duty nylon upholstry thread for strength and a jeans needle
 - Leather shears for cuttting the straps to length
-- Rivet setting tool and 2.5mm hole punch, [like this](https://www.dritz.com/product/double-cap-rivet-tools/)
+- Rivet setting tool
+- 2 and 3mm hole punches

 ## The process